Teeshtastic/Lighthouse_Project_1/starting_with_questions.md

 **Question 2: What is the average number of products ordered from visitors in each city and country?**

-SQL Queries:
+``SQL
 SELECT city, country, AVG(productquantity) AS avg_ordered
 FROM cleaned_all_sessions
-WHERE city IS NOT NULL
 GROUP BY city, country
 HAVING AVG(productquantity) > 0
-ORDER BY avg_ordered DESC;
+ORDER BY avg_ordered DESC;``

 Answer:

+The average number of products ordered from visitors in each city and country is below:

+/var/folders/gc/twz74xw16ss5nsq90k3zs56c0000gn/T/TemporaryItems/NSIRD_screencaptureui_wS0iAn/Screenshot 2025-03-05 at 9.06.53 AM.png

 **Question 3: Is there any pattern in the types (product categories) of products ordered from visitors in each city and country?**